Architect in ChargeJorge Luis Hernández Silva

 Design TeamAlejandro Aponte Gómez, Diana Quiroz Chávez, Roberto Peña, Leslie Chávez Sánchez, Andrea Assad Álvarez

-From the architect.
+Text description provided by the architects.
 The house is located on a gated community in Zapopan, México.
 The main entrance is accessible through a roundabout with an old laurel.

 The project was developed in a short period of time; however the construction lasted a little longer than expected.
 The approved design did not suffer any changes because the owners bet on the original idea.